joetechem/minecraft-with-modding-camp/README.md

 # minecraft-with-modding-camp

-minecraft with modding camp
+## Minecraft with Modding Summer Camp

+### Setup Slides

+The instructions for attaining the tools necessary for creating and modifying mods using Minecraft Forge can be found in index.html